Generic Name: blinatumomab (BLIN a TOOM oh mab)

-You should not use blinatumomab if you are allergic to it.
+You should not use Blincyto if you are allergic to it.

-a history of nerve problems (neurologic disorder), such as unexplained confusion, trouble speaking, or problems with balance;
+nerve problems (neurologic disorder), such as seizures, confusion, trouble speaking, or problems with balance;

 any type of infection; or

-Your doctor may want you to be in a hospital or clinic setting for several days when you first start using blinatumomab, to quickly treat any serious side effects that occur.
+You may receive your first dose in a hospital or clinic setting to quickly treat any serious side effects.
 You may also need to be in a hospital if you start using the medicine again after not using it for a short time.

-You may be given medication to prevent certain side effects while you are receiving blinatumomab.
+You may be given medication to prevent certain side effects while you are receiving Blincyto.